 A place for patients, visitors, volunteers, and staff to decompress, pace, chat, eat lunch, the Oasis is open to all during daylight hours.

-A glance at our “before” pictures shows that it had been ignored by all, except staff in the know saw the potential and brought out pillows and deck chairs of their own.
+The rooftop had been ignored by all, except staff in the know, who saw the potential and brought out pillows and deck chairs of their own.

 The challenge was -- could the Auxiliary turn this into anything?

 A recommendation from the indoor plant person who looks after the Auxiliary plants in the cafeteria, put us on to a landscaper, Michael Cowan of Edibella Organic Landscapes.
 He made a couple of trips gratis to look the site over and his positive comments encouraged us to take on this project.

 The Auxiliary usually raises funds through the shop, Poinsettias for Patients, and other projects to buy medical equipment.
 But not only medical equipment; it provided all the concourse furniture, installed benches outside the front door, and put plants in the cafeteria.
 Some members felt the Oasis project was a bit outside our purview, but there were no opposition votes in the end.